emcoraccio/LIRI-node-app/README.md

       ![movie search](./assets/images/movie-this-screenshot.png)

-      if no movie title is specified it will default to the movie Mr. Nobody `node liri.js movie-this`
+      If no movie title is specified it will default to the movie Mr. Nobody `node liri.js movie-this`

       ![default movie search](./assets/images/default-movie.png)